-I love the flavor of the sweet Italian sausage better and I make it spicy to my liking.
+I prefer the flavor of the sweet Italian sausage and using it allows me to spice things up to my liking.
 And the richness and natural creaminess that the Yukon gold potatoes bring leave the broth perfectly silky.

 I also never understand why anyone would want to use regular kale?
 Baby kale is 100% where it's at.
 I hate getting a huge piece of the stalk in my mouth from regular kale and it being super hard and crunchy.

-That would be a no go from me.
+That would be a no go for me.
 Stick with the baby kale and just pile a big stack at the bottom of each bowl just before serving.
-It doesn’t need as much cooking as daddy kale.
+It doesn't need as much cooking as big daddy kale does.

 a Chef's Zuppa Toscana at home